 Kinetic pumps entered the picture in the 20th century.
 Before that, most pumps were displacement pumps, which used plungers, pistons and gear pumps that work like enclosed water wheels.

 Looking ahead, researchers in Russia are working on a way to use an electromagnetic pump to fire a stream of water.
 By placing a volume of liquid inside a magnetic field and then electrifying it, you can subject the fluid to the electromagnetic force, pushing it forward.
 Will this be the future of firefighting and crowd control?
 Only time will tell.

-Explore the links on the next page to learn more about firefighting and water-based technology.
+Explore the links below to learn more about firefighting and water-based technology.

 More Great Links